OV3RLORDS-MODS/Node-Manager/README.md

 Download Node Manager:

-Rename is main file from Node-Manager-Main to nodemanager
+Rename is main folder from Node-Manager-Main to nodemanager

 Extract and Set Up: